hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 print("[+] Here is the flag: %s"% prefix)
 ```

-And in less than in a second:
+And in less than in second:
 ```bash
 mitsurugi@dojo:~/chall/ESCAPE$ ./sogehash2.py
 [+] Here is the flag: SCE{Th1s_1s_th3_r3al_fl4g_w3ll_d0ne!!!}
 mitsurugi@dojo:~/chall/ESCAPE$
 ```
 And it was a first blood!
+The time saved in step1 has been usefull.

 ## Outro
-I didn't take the time to watch wath was there in the first part.
+I didn't take the time to watch what was there in the first part.
 In CTF you run for flag.
 A friend told me once: "*To solve crackme, you just have to understand enough in order to bruteforce the rest*"

+Quote of the day:
-"""Courage doesn't always roar, sometimes it's the quiet voice at the end of the day whispering 'I will try again tomorrow'"""
+*Courage doesn't always roar, sometimes it's the quiet voice at the end of the day whispering 'I will try again tomorrow'*